 The American Association of Occupational Health Nurses (AAOHN) strongly supports practices and policies that protect workers from heat-related illness.
 Heat-related illness may include, among others: heat-related exposures and exertional heat illness such as heat rash, sunburn, heat cramps, heat syncope, heat stress, heat exhaustion, rhabdomyolysis, seizures, heat stroke, and death (National Institute for Occupational Safety and Health (NIOSH), 2016; Perkison et al., 2018).
 Occupational Health Nurses (OHNs) serve as advocates for a healthier workforce by promoting the health, safety, and wellbeing of employees, their families, their employers, and the environments in which they live and practice.
 As the professional association of licensed nurses engaged in the practice of occupational and environmental health nursing, AAOHN (2019) envisions that work and workplace community environments will be healthy and safe.
 As such, AAOHN endorses policies and practices that create a culture of health through professional and leadership development activities, advocating for legislation and public policy as well as regulatory and legislative compliance, and recognizing the value OHNs can provide.
-These practices include the use of heat safety guidelines, policies, and practices that protect workers from heat-related illness, and collaborative efforts through alliances with other organizations such as the National Institute for Occupational Safety and Health (NIOSH), the Occupational Safety and Health Administration (OSHA), and the American College of Occupational and Environmental Medicine (ACOEM) to institute heatrelated safeguards for all workers.
+These practices include the use of heat safety guidelines, policies, and practices that protect workers from heat-related illness, and collaborative efforts through alliances with other organizations such as NIOSH, the Occupational Safety and Health Administration (OSHA), and the American College of Occupational and Environmental Medicine to institute heat-related safeguards for all workers.